Xadeck/flags/README.md

 the singular- whose first parameter is a string matching what will be used on the command line, and second parameter is a type.

+[^3]: not respecting this constraint so is undefined behavior, most likely a
+    crash.

 ```c++
 struct Flags : xdk::Flags<Flags> {
   Flag<"--port", int> port;